 An examination of selected topics in cultural anthropology.
 Course may be repeated if there is no duplication of material.
+Course is repeatable.

 702. Issues in Historical Archaeology.

 An examination of selected topics in historical archaeology.
 Course may be repeated if there is no duplication of material.